 - Most office computers have Code42 (formerly known as CrashPlan) installed.
 Open the program via the blocky C icon in the lower right of your screen or find it via searching the Start menu.
 Verify that the status is green and click the Backup Now option to make sure that it is able to back files up successfully.

 - If you're not sure your files are backed up properly, stop here and contact T&I for assistance before you continue.

 Step 2: Windows 10 Build Upgrade

-The OS upgrade will take a while (an hour to an hour and half is not uncommon) so we recommend starting this right before you leave for lunch or the evening.
-If possible, have your computer on the campus network for this process; it may work via VPN from a remote network, but on site will be faster and more reliable.
+The OS upgrade will take a while (two hours is not uncommon) so we recommend starting this right before you leave for lunch or the evening.
+If possible, have your computer on the campus network for this process; it will work over the internet, but on site will be faster and more reliable.

 Quit all programs.
 Open the Software Center via the "Do It Now" button in the popup dialog that brought you here, or via the Start menu.
 In the Operating Systems section, choose "Upgrade to Win 10 build 20H2".
 Once the progress dialog comes up, it will keep on doing its thing, and you can leave it to it.
 Your first login after the upgrade is complete will take a few minutes longer than usual.